-4 3 2 1 Key equations and mathematical solutionx 8 = Equations show mastery of understanding and organization.
+4 3 2 1 Key equations and Key equations and mathematical solutionx 8 = Equations show mastery of understanding and organization.
 Equations show good understanding and organization.
 Equations show developing understanding and organization.
 Equations are limited or nonexistent.
-Excel graph showing ng a mathematical r epresentation x 5 = Graph is logical and has sufficient detail.
-The visual solution is clearly evident.
-Graph is reasonable.
-All parts are shown, and the solution is evident.
-Graph is limited, and the visual solution is incomplete.
-Graph is incomplete or absent.
+Excel graph showing a mathematical representation x 5 = × J =

-Comments and problem insights x 2 = Comments are Comments are Comments need Comments are highly effective, relevant, and the additional work, incomplete, and and the message message supports but the message the message does enhances the the solution. relates to the not support the solution. solution. solution.
+Comments and problem insights x 2 = Comments are highly effective, and the message enhances the solution.
+Comments are relevant, and the message supports the solution.
+Comments need additional work, but the message relates to the solution.
+Comments are incomplete, and the message does not support the solution.